LukasHromadnik/FEL-UI-SZZ/PAL/06-text_search.md

 ## Regular languages

 Only regular languages can be processed by NFA / DFA.
 More complex languages cannot.
-For example, any language containing *well-formed parentheses* is context-free nad not regular and cannot be recognized by NFA / DFA.
+For example, any language containing *well-formed parentheses* is context-free and not regular and cannot be recognized by NFA / DFA.

 Whenever $L_1$ and $L_2$ are regular languages then $L_1 \cup L_2, L_1 \cdot L_2, L_1^*$ are regular languages too.

-Regular expressioons are defined recursively:
+Regular expressions are defined recursively:

-* ymbol $\varepsilon$ is a regular expression,
+* symbol $\varepsilon$ is a regular expression,
 * each symbol of alphabet $\Sigma$ is a regular expression.

 Whenever $e_1$ and $e_2$ are regular expression then also strings $(e_1), e_1 + e_2, e_1e_2, (e_1)^*$ are regular expressions.

 Languages represented by regular expressions (RE) are defined the same way.